 The Journal is a quarterly publication, is sent to all members.
-Each issue of the Journal contains over 70 full colour pages with articles on all aspects of medals, orders and decorations together with an update on the latest developments at the National Archives, a member’s wants section and Society news and notices.
+Each issue of the Journal contains over 70 full colour pages with articles on all aspects of medals, orders and decorations, a member’s wants section and Society news and notices.
 Back issues of the Journal are available to members at a discounted rate.

-The OMRS has branches around the UK and also overseas.
-Members can attend local branch meetings, typically held monthly r bi-monthly, where members gather together for presentations and to share their expertise and enthusiasm for the hobby.
-Check the Local Branch page to see where your nearest branch is.
+The OMRS has numerous branches located around the UK and overseas.
+OMRS members and the general public can attend local branch meetings, typically held monthly or bi-monthly, where discussions and presentations are held to share research findings, expertise and enthusiasm for orders and medals.
+Check the Local Branch page to see where your nearest branch is located.

 - discounts on the Society's books